THE LOS ANGELES BICYCLE ACCIDENT LAWYERS

 Bicycle Accident Statistics In California

-According to the latest statistics from the National Highway Traffic Safety Administration (NHTSA), more than 700 people are killed each year in bicycling accidents, while as many as 50,000 others suffer serious injuries.
+According to the latest statistics from the National Highway Traffic Safety Administration (NHTSA), more than 700 people are killed each year in bicycle accidents, while as many as 50,000 others suffer serious injuries.
 Unfortunately, despite efforts from law enforcement and public safety officials to increase bicycle safety and to raise awareness of regulations concerning bicycles and motor vehicle traffic, California continues to lead the nation in bicycling accidents, second only to Florida in terms of bicyclist fatalities.
 Sobering facts about bicycling accidents from the NHTSA include the following:

 - Children under the age of 15 account for more than ten percent of all bicycling accident injuries;